ljeanner/azure-ipaas-workshop/docs/workshop.md

 ![Pub Sub pattern](assets/lab1/image-6.png)

 Azure Service Bus is a good solution for implementing the Publish/Subscribe pattern as it provides robust messaging capabilities, including topic-based subscriptions, reliable message delivery, and support for diverse protocols and platforms.
-Its built-in features, such as message filtering, dead-letter queues, and transactional processing, make it ideal for building scalable, decoupled, and fault-tolerant systems.
+The built-in features of this Message broker, such as message filtering, dead-letter queues, and transactional processing, make it ideal for building scalable, decoupled, and fault-tolerant systems guaranteeing the message processing.

 ### Check Logic App permission to access Service Bus

-The Logic App needs to access the Service Bus to publish the message (content of the file).
+The Logic App needs to access the Service Bus resource to publish the message (content of the file).
 Since we want to use Managed Identities to secure the connection between our Azure Resources, let's check how it is configured in the Service Bus.

 <div class="task" data-title="Tasks">

->- Check that correct RBAC configuration is applied in the Service Bus `sb-lab-no-ipa-[randomid]`:
+> - Confirm the correct RBAC configuration is applied in the Service Bus `sb-lab-no-ipa-[randomid]`:

 </div>